urbit/docs/docs/hoon/twig/tis-flow/fas-var.md

 ## Discussion

 `p` can be either a symbol or a symbol/mold.
 If it's just a symbol, `:var` "declares a type-inferred variable."
-It has a mold, `:var` "declares a type-checked variable."
+If it has a mold, `:var` "declares a type-checked variable."

 ## Examples